CyberScienceLab/HoG-GRAG/README.md

 ## 🧠 Overview

-This repository contains the code and experiments for a defense framework against knowledge poisoning attacks in GraphRAG-style multi-hop QA systems. **Auto-Immune GraphRAG** operates directly on hop-level execution traces over the knowledge graph and introduces a two-stage defense:
+This repository contains the code and experiments for a defense framework against knowledge poisoning attacks in GraphRAG-style multi-hop QA systems.
+Our method, HoG-GRAG (Hop-wise Guard for GraphRAG), improves robustness by decomposing multi-hop questions into ordered subqueries, detecting poisoning-induced inconsistencies during hop-wise execution, and repairing corrupted retrieved subgraphs through targeted pruning and minimal evidence recovery.

-1. **Hop-wise poisoning detection**, which flags poisoned questions by identifying structural disruptions in the reasoning chain.
-2. **Structural repair**, which edits the retrieved subgraph by removing suspect entities and relations and, when necessary, injecting minimal additional evidence from the global knowledge graph.

 <img src="figures/overview2.jpg" />